Kparos000/Reinforcement-Learning-Evaluation/README.md

 # Reinforcement-Learning-Evaluation
 ACE-inspired RL evaluation task where an LLM must summarize without losing facts or numbers, output ACE-style reflections (key_insight, delta_update), and is graded deterministically to measure self-improvement. per Agentic Context Engineering (Zhang et al., 2025).
 >>>>>>> 9b35222fcfe09fa364733549c1a1dd506e33f31b

+The current setup implements the environment and reward model for reinforcement learning.
+Each episode has a clear state, action, and reward, and we repeatedly evaluate the model’s responses to compute a pass rate — an average reward signal.
+The agent isn’t updating its weights here, but the system is fully RL-ready: we could plug in PPO or rejection sampling to optimize the model against this deterministic reward.